Xzbzwtsjn/test/README.md

     [fsLib]
     fsUtil = %(projectRoot)s/fs_lib/bin/fs_util

-In `DEFAULT` section, `projectRoot` is web's root directory and  `workspace` could be specified to any path with permission.
+`DEFAULT` section defines global variables named `projectRoot` and `workspace`.projectRoot is web's root directory and workspace could be specified to any path with permission.

 As long as `DEFAULT`section configued, `Parameter` section would be generated automatically.
+If workspace doesn't exist, it would be created when first run.

 - `RedAlertWebWorkRoot` is Red Alert Web's workspace home.

-- `RedAlertWebConfDir` is Red Alert Web's `sqlite` file directory.
+- `RedAlertWebConfDir` is Red Alert Web's `sqlite` file directory, this `sqlite` file saves all deployed policies and other configuations.

-- `RedAlertWebTablePath` is `sqlite`'s absolte path.
-This sqlite db file contains `Policy`, `RedAlert`, `DataSource`, `Pairs`, `Shield` tables, that would be translated to `json` in backend.
+- `RedAlertWebTablePath` is `sqlite`'s absolute path.
+The `sqlite` contains `Policy`, `RedAlert`, `DataSource`, `Pairs`, `Shield` tables, that would be translated to `json` in backend.

-- `RedAlertWebAuxPath` is `raweb.aux.db`'s absolute path which is sqlite file as well, but only be used by web self. `raweb.aux.db` records `sqlite` table's modified status.
+- `RedAlertWebAuxPath` is `raweb.aux.db`'s absolute path which is a database file too, but only be used by web self. `raweb.aux.db` records `sqlite` table's modified status.

-- `RedAlertWebJsonPath` is `raweb.json`'s absolute path, which would be used to verify input string.
+- `RedAlertWebJsonPath` is `raweb.json`'s absolute path, which is used to verify input string.

-- `RedAlertWebVersionDir` is web's version directory that records `sqlite`'s version update.
-If any table have been modified and deployed, a new `sqlite` version would be produced in *RedAlertWebVersionDir* so *RedAlertWebVersionDir* is essential.
+- `RedAlertWebVersionDir` is web's version directory that records `sqlite`'s update.
+If policies or data sources have been modified and deployed, a new `sqlite` version would be produced in *RedAlertWebVersionDir* so *RedAlertWebVersionDir* is essential.

 - `runPort` is an listening port, that only be neccessory in local script running.
 Deployed on Apache or run with `uwsgi`, port would be assigned in those server's configuration, just ignore this option.